 VALLEY OF GWANGI

 1969- **Here's a bizarre mix of devotional Harryhausen animation and unconscious cowboy brutality that feels why too dated for 1969.
 The tedious story involves a posse of rodeo cowboys led by James Franciscus stumbling onto a desert paradise, long hidden from man, that looks almost the exact same as the depressing lifeless desert they just were traversing, with no sort of ecosystem on evidence remotely close to being able to realistically nourish apex predators like the Allosaurus (colored purple here, for reasons which I'm sure exist).
 I haven't read up on anything dinosaur-related since third or fourth grade but I still knew more than the alleged paleontologist riding with the cowboys.
 At one point he even calls a dinosaur a "styranosaurus!" which I presume is his shorthand for tyrannosaurus and styracosaurus, since his mutton chops and teeth are so bogus it must be hard for him to enunciate two such Latin syllable-enriched names in one sentence.
 At least he knows to get out of the sun when it's time for the Allopsaureuys / Styrackosauss smack-down!

-Luckily, that kind of empathy doesn't apply to Big Ass Spider/s, grasshoppers, plant or rock beings, and mantises never manage to earn my sympathy which is how I prefer it; the last thing I want from a film like this is to feel like I'm getting as ASPCA pitch.
+Luckily, that kind of empathy doesn't apply to Big Ass Spider/s, grasshoppers, plant or rock beings, and mantises --they never manage to earn my sympathy which is how I prefer it; the last thing I want from a giant monster film is to feel like I'm getting a PETA guilt trip.
 Even a genius like Harryhausen can't give a bug a soul, and for that I am truly grateful.
-It's this realization that prompts me to stop trying to love Gwangi and instead to look over towards my disc of Jack Arnold's classic Tarantula (1955--above) like a man who finally realizes what matters in life... a giant spider in love... with Mara Corday...
+It's this realization that prompts me to stop trying to love Gwangi and instead to look away, towards my disc of Jack Arnold's classic Tarantula (1955--above) like the one man who finally realizes what matters in life... a giant spider... in love... with Mara Corday...